beckyboop21/lab-intro-to-linked-lists/README.md

   - `clear` the linked list
   - `toArray`convert data from linked list to an array
   - `containsDuplicates` check for duplicates - return true if contains duplicates, false if not

+**You will want to create the methods in order, as some methods depend on their previous methods**

 ## Bonus